pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 Open the file `py/search.py` and find the function [`depthFirstSearch`](./py/search.py#L70).

 Take the provided template and finish the code so that depth-first search works.
+To do so, please first check the class [`SearchProblem`](./py/search.py#L16).
+This class outlines the structure of a search problem.
+It provides functions like `getStartState`, `isGoalState` (i.e., goal test), `getSuccessors`, and `getCostOfActions`.
+In your implementation, you will be using these functions to get necessary information about the search problem.
+Please note that, this is a abstract class that we put here to help you understand a search problem.
+The detail of the class is implemented in some other .py files by us already.

 You can test it with pacman by running the following command: